O1 Tool Steel

 5. Can O1 be nitrided or case-hardened?

-O1 is normally used as a through-hardening oil-quenched grade.
-It can accept thin surface coatings or PVD finishes; conventional nitriding may be less effective than on alloyed steel with higher alloying elements designed for diffusion processes.
+O1 is designed as a through-hardening steel.
+While it can accept thin PVD coatings for enhanced surface performance, conventional nitriding is generally less effective than on steels with higher alloying elements specifically designed for diffusion processes.

 6. Is O1 prone to cracking during quench?